 Cape to Cape Track: Walk from Cape Naturaliste Lighthouse to Sugarloaf Rock

->

-> From there we set off on the 3.6km walk (each way) to Sugarloaf Rock and back.
-This section of the track is accessible to those in wheelchairs or pushing prams.
+From Cape Naturaliste Lighthouse we set off on the 3.6km walk (each way) to Sugarloaf Rock and back.
+This section of the track is also accessible to those in wheelchairs or pushing prams.
 The only annoyance we had was the huge amount of flies buzzing round our faces!

->

-> As you can see, the scenery is absolutely beautiful.
+As you can see, the scenery is absolutely beautiful.
 It’s well worth doing this easy section of the walk.

 We had an extra treat when we arrived and saw people swimming there!
 After walking in the heat it was time for a quick dip to cool off.

 Sunrise at Bunker Bay & Bunkers Beach House

 We’d planned on getting up early (4:30am to be precise) to watch the sunrise at Dunsborough Beach, but on advice from a friend, decided to head to Bunker Bay instead and have breakfast at Bunkers Beach House.

 As you can see, it was certainly beautiful, but I’d recommend heading to Dunsborough Beach if you want to see the sun rise over the ocean instead of the land as it faces east.
 Since the café didn’t open until 8:30, we went back to bed for a while then popped along later for a coffee and magnificent waterside views!